videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/understanding-call-quality.md

 In order to identify quality issues, VideoSDK collects multiple audio and video related metrics which can help in pinpointing the quality issues.
 Let's have a look at those metrics and understand what the indicates.

-### Resolutions and Framerates
+### `1.
+Resolutions and Framerates`

-Resolution and framerates and collected for the video streams which can help us understand that what can be the desired quality for the customer we are serving.

-For example, if the userbase consists of only mobile devices, having a very high resolution is not a good choice as it will be just consuming extra bandwith when eventually the video will be rendered in a very small portion of the screen.
-Alternatively, if a mid resolution id used, it can give optimal performance and quality.
+- Resolution and framerate are key metrics for video quality in a video call app.
+Resolution refers to the number of pixels in a video image, while framerate refers to the number of frames displayed per second.

+- Higher resolutions and framerates can provide better video quality, but they also require more bandwidth and processing power.
+It's important to optimize these metrics for the devices and network conditions of your users.

+- For example, if most of your users are on mobile devices, a lower resolution and framerate may be more appropriate to ensure smooth playback and minimize bandwidth usage.

-If the userbase consists of both mobile and desktop users, having higher resolution for desktop and mid resolutions for mobile devices can help in improving the performance and quality as we will be saving the bandwith on the mobile end..
+- If most of your users are on mobile and desktop devices, having higher resolution for desktop and mid resolutions for mobile devices can help in improving the performance and quality as we will be saving the bandwith on the mobile end..

-### Bitrate
+### `2.
+Bitrate`

-Bitrate is the number of bits per second send or recieved during the transmission of audio or video streams.
+- Bitrate is the number of bits per second send or recieved during the transmission of audio or video streams.
 Bitrate can be a key parameter to determine the quality of the audio or video streams, as it should be fine tuned for each resolution to achieve the best match of performance and bandwidth utilization.

-If the users are having excellent network conditions, higher bitrate can result in much better video quality but on the other hand, having very high bitrates on the mobile devices can result in heating issues due to high computation required to encode and decode the videos.
+- If the users are having excellent network conditions, higher bitrate can result in much better video quality but on the other hand, having very high bitrates on the mobile devices can result in heating issues due to high computation required to encode and decode the videos.

-### Packet Loss
+### `3.
+Packet Loss`

-Packets is nothing but the data being transmitted from and to server for audio and video.
-If you are seeing high amount of packet loss, it indicates the audio could be choppy and the video could have been freezing once in a while.
-These could be due to poor network conditions or device might not be able to keep up with the computation of the audio and video packets and eventually dropping them.
+- Packet loss is a metric that indicates how many data packets are lost during transmission from the sender to the receiver.
+Packet loss can occur due to network congestion, hardware or software issues, or network latency.
+Higher packet loss can result in poor video and audio quality, as the missing packets can cause gaps or distortions in the media stream.

-### Jitter
+### `4.
+Jitter`

 When the audio and video packets are being transmitted between server and client, they are being sent out at aregulat intervals over a set amount of time.
 But when there is a fluctuation in sending or recieveing these data packets due to inconsistent network connection it creates jitter.

 When data packets get stuck on their way to the receiver, usually because the network is congested.
 They'll arrive at irregular intervals, increasing the jitter and will sounding like choppy, distorted or robotic audio on a call or appear as pixelated video on a video call when they arrive.

-### Round Trip Time (Latency)
+### `5.
+Round Trip Time (Latency)`

 Round trip time is the amount of time required to transmit the data packets to send or recieve from the server.
 If the servers are located very far from the user's location they can observe a high latency.